puyanwei/CV/README.md

 ### Teamwork

-During Makers Academy I found working in a team as an invaluable experience.
+During Makers Academy I found working in a team an invaluable experience.
 It was satisfying to have everyone all work towards a common goal and see it all come together in the end.

 It was great to practice Agile methodologies starting out with user stories and small goals.
 We used XP values, we communicated openly and equally using stand ups and retrospectives.